Therapeutic Areas

 With regard to hepatitis B virus (HBV), we have started the R&D of drugs with different mechanisms of action, so as to address existing unmet clinical needs and achieve the long-term goal of functional cure in the future.

 Central nervous system diseases refer to a large category of cognitive and motor dysfunction diseases that directly affect the quality of life and mental health of humans, which mainly include neurodegenerative disorders represented by Alzheimer's disease, psychiatric diseases represented by major depressive disorder, and other sensory and motor disorders such as epilepsy, pain, and spinal nerve damage.
-Along with global economic development and the advent of an aging society, increasing attention has been paid to the unmet clinical needs of central nervous system diseases.
-Considering the complex mechanism of central nervous system diseases, the slow preclinical pathological process, and the difficulty in timely intervention and treatment, such diseases have become a key and pressing area of global drug R&D. By 2020, there had been more than 40 million patients with Alzheimer's disease worldwide and about 10 million in China.
-The efficacy of existing drugs has been limited due to a lack of breakthroughs in the drugs with new mechanisms of action in the past decade.
+Considering the complex mechanism of central nervous system diseases, the slow preclinical pathological process, and the difficulty in timely intervention and treatment, such diseases have become a key and pressing area of global drug R&D.